SyArsRa/wave-height/NOTES.md

 # Answer to Question 3

 ### Basic steps I would take:
-1. Understand the basic user requirements.
-2. Design a strategy by researching methods like chunking large NetCDF files, distributed processing with Dask or Ray, server-side processing, and lazy loading of data.
+1. Design a strategy by researching methods like chunking large NetCDF files, distributed processing with Dask or Ray, server-side processing, and lazy loading of data.
-3. Compare different tools like xarray, NetCDF4, and cloud-friendly storage formats like Zarr for storing and processing wave height data efficiently.
+2. Compare different tools like xarray, NetCDF4, and cloud-friendly storage formats like Zarr for storing and processing wave height data efficiently.
-4. Prototype to measure runtime and memory usage for fetching/processing each (lat,lon) point, test both in-memory and S3-based approaches.
+3. Prototype to measure runtime and memory usage for fetching/processing each (lat,lon) point, test all approaches.
-5. Implement caching and pre-computation, calculating and storing maximum wave heights for each lat and lon to reduce repeated heavy computations.
+4. Implement caching and pre-computation, calculating and storing maximum wave heights for each lat and lon to reduce repeated heavy computations.
-6. Design a backend API using effective strategies learnt through prototyping and testing.
+5. Design a backend API using effective strategies learnt through prototyping and testing.
-7. Test the end-to-end workflow, spot bottlenecks in dataset loading, API response, frontend rendering, optimize for speed and minimal memory usage.
+6. Test the end-to-end workflow, spot bottlenecks in dataset loading, API response, frontend rendering, optimize for speed and minimal memory usage.
-8. Deploy
+7. Deploy.

 ### Main Concerns
-- Large amounts of data points (high compute + memory required)
+- Large amounts of data points (high compute + memory required).
-- Runtime of xarray processing due to dataset size and possibly slow I/O
+- Runtime of xarray processing due to dataset size and possibly slow I/O.
-- Choosing chunk sizes that balance compute and memory
+- Choosing chunk sizes that balance compute and memory.
 - Best possible data structures and cloud storage formats for faster access like Zarr.
-- Memory concerns since loading global data across decades is not feasible without chunking or lazy loading
+- Memory concerns since loading global data across decades is not feasible without chunking or lazy loading.
-- Latency and request response time (looking towards caching etc.)
+- Latency and request response time (caching etc.).
-- Scalability as user base increases
+- Scalability as user base increases.

 After computing the global max map once, I would persist it into a cloud-friendly format like Zarr so the application can read it quickly without scanning decades of raw NetCDF files again.